Concerns and controversies at the 2022 Winter Olympics: Propaganda and information operations

 The Chinese government's internet troll networks were mobilized before the Games to support government messaging.
 This has included campaigns of intimidation against human rights activists abroad.
-The Spamouflage network transitioned to primarily push Olympic messaging in December 2021.
+The Ministry of Public Security's Spamouflage disinformation network transitioned to primarily push Olympic messaging in December 2021.

 In the run up to the Olympics, the Chinese government deployed dozens of fake Twitter accounts to push the Government's position in the Peng Shuai scandal and the IOC's involvement.
 The New York Times and ProPublica identified a network of more than 3,000 inauthentic-looking Twitter accounts that appeared to be coordinating.
 Such accounts appeared to operate solely to amplify state media, as most of these accounts were recently created with very few followers, and their activity consisted solely of reposting China comments including from one account called "Spicy Panda" whose cartoons and videos rallied against the Olympic boycott.
 A Twitter spokesperson said that hundreds of accounts included in the investigation's findings have since been suspended for violating the "platform manipulation and spam policy," which prohibits "coordinated activity that attempts to artificially influence conversations through the use of multiple accounts, fake accounts and automation."

-For the domestic audience, in what was described as a '"closed loop" of official propaganda, the state carefully [curated] almost anything ordinary Chinese people see or read...[to] the effect [it] has been an Olympics free of scandal or criticism or bad news".
-For instance, a state media slide show devoted to the men's figure skating competition conspicuously omitted the gold medalist, Nathan Chen of the United States.